 - In a small bowl, whisk together the whole wheat pastry flour, erythritol, starch, protein powder, baking powder and salt.

 - **For the strawberries– rinse the berries, slice the greens off, and puree in a blender until completely smooth.

-- In a stand mixer bowl with beater attachment, add the strawberry puree, yogurt, eggs, stevia and vanilla extract.
+- In a stand mixer bowl with beater attachment, add the strawberry puree, yogurt, eggs, stevia extract, vanilla extract, and strawberry flavor.
 Mix on low speed until completely mixed.